 Daytime: Casual, with shorts and T-shirts most common inside the ship and bathing suits and cover-ups de rigueur on the pool deck.

-Evening: Fairly casual (though shorts and tees are typically replaced by long pants and nicer tops) except on "cruise elegant" nights when men are asked to wear long pants and collared shirts and women are expected to dress up a bit.
+Evening: Fairly casual (though shorts and tees are typically replaced by long pants and nicer tops) except on Carnival Vista’s "elegant" nights, when men are asked to wear long pants and collared shirts and women are expected to dress up a bit.
 Suits, sport jackets and gowns are not required.
 On cruise elegant nights you can dine in the buffet without dressing up at all.